 And now Art Everywhere is in your (and all other Americans’) hands.
 The voting process has begun, and already voters from around the U.S. have weighed in about the pieces they like best.
 In just another few weeks, we will see which pieces come out on top as they spread across the country.
 To be a part of this bold exhibit, cast your vote today at arteverywhereus.org.

-The Fine Art Studio of Rotblatt-Amrany loves to find new ways to bring art to everyone.
+Fine Art Studio of Rotblatt & Amrany loves to find new ways to bring art to everyone.
 We encourage you to visit our studio and see our latest exhibits.
-TO learn more about Art Everywhere, visit LA Times.
+To learn more about Art Everywhere, visit the LA Times.